natebosch/vim-lsc/README.md

 [language server protocol]: https://github.com/Microsoft/language-server-protocol
 [langserver.org]: http://langserver.org/

-This client has not been tested against a wide range of servers so there may be protocol bugs.

 ## Installation

 Install with your plugin management method of choice.
 If you don't have a